 What is young onset dementia?

 Dementia is frequently categorised as late onset (being diagnosed when over 65 years of age) or young onset (under 65 years of age).
 People who have young onset dementia are more likely to be in employment at the time of diagnosis and are more likely to have a partner who also works.

 Young onset dementia tends to take longer to diagnose than dementia in people aged over 65.
-On average, Dementia is classified as a disability in the Equality Act 2010, which means that a person with this diagnosis has a legal protection from discrimination a person usually has symptoms for four – five years before getting a diagnosis.
+On average, a person usually has symptoms for four – five years before getting a diagnosis.
 This can be because doctors are less likely to suspect dementia in a younger person, as well as their lack of recognition of the symptoms of young onset dementia, which may include progressive changes in: personality, cognitive ability, social functioning, communication, mood or behaviour.

 How might the early signs of young onset dementia be recognised in the workplace?

 Work colleagues may be the first people to recognise the early changes associated with young onset dementia, but they might attribute them to another cause such as stress, tiredness, relationship issues or physical or mental ill health.
-Often employers may wrongly assume that a change in personality, social functioning or behaviour of an employee is intentional or uontrollable – and they may start a performance management process, and in some cases, even terminate their employment.
+Often employers may wrongly assume that a change in personality, social functioning or behaviour of an employee is intentional or controllable.
+As a result, they may start a performance management process, and in some cases, even terminate employment.